The Cheech Marin Center for Chicano Art & Culture: Museum collection

-The initial collection of over 700 works, donated by Cheech Marin, will consist of paintings, drawings, prints, mixed media, sculptures and photography that Marin has assembled over the past 30 years.
-The collection covers a range of Chicano art types, including rasquachismo, which has been growing in popularity.
-Marin, who came to fame in the 1970s as part of the comedy duo Cheech & Chong, is noted for having the largest private collection of Chicano art in the world.
-The Center intends to expand the collection over time.
+The initial collection, donated or promised by Cheech Marin, consists of over 700 paintings, drawings, prints, mixed media, sculptures and photography assembled over the past 30 years.
+The collection covers a range of Chicano art types.
+Some reflect the rasquachismo aesthetic, which has grown in popularity.
+Marin came to fame in the 1970s as part of the comedy duo Cheech & Chong.
+He is noted for having one of the largest and most important private collections of Chicano art in the world.
+The Center is expanding its holdings beyond Marin's collection.
+Two Judithe Hernández works were bought with endowment funds and included in the inaugural exhibition "Cheech Collects": Juárez Quinceañera, 2017 (pastel and mixed media on canvas), and Santa Desconocida, 2016 (pastel on paper).